Research and engagement — Digital Identity Programme

 Mana (ownership) was also identified as a theme in the Māori focus groups, with participants saying that they did not feel that their data is safe in the hands of government.
 “Our whānau and hāpu are our original iwi.
 They should control our data.”

 This contrasted with other respondents who thought that data belongs to the person or people who provide it.

-During the research phase, the Digital Identity Programme Team worked with sector stakeholders and research bodies to gather a robust body of evidence to inform, develop and test proposals.
-As the programme progresses the team is continuing regular engagement with these key stakeholders, including:
+The Digital Identity Programme Team work with sector stakeholders and research bodies to gather a robust body of evidence to inform, develop and test proposals.
+This includes regular engagement with:

 - government agencies

 - private enterprises in banking, finance, utilities and other services

 - NGOs, community and platform providers

 Evidence gathering also included research and surveys with more than 1000 individuals.
 These include quantitative surveys and 12 focus groups undertaken both by the Department of Internal Affairs and by Digital Identity New Zealand in 2019 and 2020.